labjack/labjack_kipling/ljswitchboard-ljm_device_curator/README.md

 ```

 Other important abstractions that are made with this library are:
-* A devices calibration status is checked every time it gets opened.
+* A device's calibration status is checked every time it gets opened.
 * If a device becomes disconnected and a user is using the i* functions they will get returned the last-read values.
-This allowed Kipling to remain usable even when devices became disconnected.
+This allows Kipling to remain usable even when devices became disconnected.
-* "Buffer" registers can be properly read written to with the readArray and writeArray functions that aren't implemented in the LJM library yet.
+* "Buffer" registers can be properly read/written with the readArray and writeArray functions that aren't implemented in the LJM library yet.
 * It is possible to do two bulk read/write operations. readMultiple, readMany as well as writeMultiple and writeMany.
 The *Multiple functions perform their operations by executing multiple single reads to ensure users get individual errors for each register being written to/read.
 The *Many functions use LJM's [multiple value functions](https://labjack.com/support/software/api/ljm/function-reference/multiple-value-functions) and only return one error.
 Currently any data acquired when an error occurs is deamed to be invalid which is not true.